FAFSA Grants & Other Types of Financial Aid

 Undergraduate, graduate, and professional students with financial need may be eligible for work-study programs.
 You can tap into part-time jobs, usually on campus, during your enrollment in school.
 Full- or part-time students can qualify for work-study jobs.

 You cannot go over your work-study award limit.
 In other words, let’s say you receive $1,500 in work-study.
 You can work as many hours as you can up to that limit.
-Many schools offer you payment in the form of a check or direct deposit into your bank account.
+Your school will pay you directly unless you request that they use the money to pay for education expenses (such as tuition, fees, food, or housing).

 Your school must participate in the federal work-study program, so check with your school’s financial aid office for more information.